bleutyler/dijkstra-om-te-redden/README.md

 0.4.2	- added analyseren.py, the main executable
 0.4.3	- analyseren will process graph files and command input files 0.4.4	- analyseren will process shortest route
+0.4.5	- TestAnalyseren.py created, tests shortest route, lib.config created
+0.4.6	- all cases added to analyseren
+0.4.7	- TestAnalyseren.py updated to match all cases in analyseren.py

 DESIGN: